rj423513-create/Trial-day1/README.md

 # Trial day1
-do nothing with it just tutorial
+do nothing with it just
+Author - Rudra
+I'm learning github , how to commit?